kellyschrock/solex-cc/README.md

 *   `/dispatch/start` -- Start the dispatcher (which happens automatically anyway)
 *   `/dispatch/stop`  -- In case you want to stop it
-*   `/dispatch/reload` -- In case you want to reload workers while the dispatcher is already running
+*   `/dispatch/reload` -- In case you want to reload workers while the dispatcher is already running.
+(Note that you have to call `/dispatch/start` after reloading.)

 ### Dispatcher configuration